The 10 Most Affordable Places to Live on the West Coast

 Show more

-Yakima's 98902 zip code has a median home value of $296,615, the 6th-cheapest market in the region.
+Yakima's 98902 zip code has a median home value of $296,615, the 6th-cheapest housing market in the region.
 Forecasts project a -0.9% change in home values in the next year.

 The median property tax per household in Yakima is $2,104.
 It's the 7th-cheapest market by tax rate on the West Coast.